2D Eigenvalue Problem I: Existence and Number of Solutions: The associated parameter eigenvalue problem

-One important advantage of introducing analyticalized eigencurves $\widetilde{\lambda}_i(\mu)$ lies in the fact that we can now talk about derivatives at any $\mu$, even for those who correspond to intersections.
-The following theorem, which can be derived from Theorem~1 of \cite[p.45]{Rel1969}, shows that the derivatives of analyticalized eigencurves $\widetilde{\lambda}_i(\mu)$ can be calculated through solving an eigenvalue problem.
+One important benefit of introducing analyticalized eigencurves $\widetilde{\lambda}_i(\mu)$ is that we can have the notion of derivatives of the sorted eigencurves at any point $\mu \in \mathbb{R}$, even the one corresponds to the intersection of the sorted eigencurves.
+To that end, let us first present the following theorem derived from Theorem~1 of \cite[p.45]{Rel1969} to show that the derivatives of analyticalized eigencurves $\widetilde{\lambda}_i(\mu)$ can be calculated through solving an eigenvalue problem.